kaxxa123/zkyes-smt/solarity_tree/README.md

     Unless we cache additional information, to correctly use these function we first need to search the leaf with `getNodeByKey` and then choose the appropriate function.

+1. The hash of parent nodes is completely non-standard and hard to reproduce off-chain.

+    Instead of hashing together the child node hashes, the node ids are hashed.
+Ids are unique 64-bit numbers assigned to the node when created.

+    ```JS
+    struct Node {
+        // other fields...
+        uint64 childLeft;
+        uint64 childRight;
+        // other fields...
+    }

+    hash2_(
+        tree.nodes[node_.childLeft].nodeHash,
+        tree.nodes[node_.childRight].nodeHash);
+    ```
 ## struct SMT

 Solarity stores the tree data in a struct of type `SMT`